kaleemwaheed/kaleemwaheed/README.md

 - 👋 Hi, I’m @kaleemwaheed
 - 👀 I’m interested in Machine Learning / Deep Learning / Data Science
-- 🌱 I’m currently learning Machine Learning / Deep Learning / Data Science
 - 💞️ I’m looking to collaborate on Machine Learning / Deep Learning / Data Science
-- 📫 How to reach me kaleemwaheed07@gmail.com +923134203296
+- 📫 How to reach me kaleemwaheed@kztechsol.com ,  kaleemwaheed07@gmail.com  ,  +923134203296

 <!---
 kaleemwaheed/kaleemwaheed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.